AnikPureMath25/Rindler-Blackhole-Model/README.md

 Citation
 When citing this repository, please use the Zenodo DOI (once available) or the following format:

-text
 Anik Chakraborty (2025).
 Rindler Black Hole Model.
 GitHub repository. https://github.com/AnikPureMath25/Rindler-Blackhole-Model

 Contact
 For questions regarding code, figures, or scientific interpretation, please contact: achakraborty@maths.du.ac.in

-Citation
-When citing this repository, please use the Zenodo DOI (once available) or the following format: